Erika-Russi/accounting_fraud_detect/README.md

 ## Research

 First, I needed to find the companies that had actually committed fraud.
 I did this by combing through the Securities and Exchange Commission's (SEC) [Press Releases](https://www.sec.gov/news/pressreleases) for the last 5 years to gather a list of 25 companies that had been accused of fraud by the SEC.
-There, I had access to the SEC orders which specified which financial statements were deemed fraudulent, when they had previously been filed, and the companies' CIK numbers (a unique identifier assigned each corporation).
+There, I had access to the SEC orders that specified which financial statements were deemed fraudulent, when they had previously been filed, and the companies' CIK numbers (a unique identifier assigned to each corporation).

 ## Dataset